Diagnosis and Treatment

 Our audiology specialists also offer more advanced procedures, including:

 Neurologic evaluation for children and adults

 Estimation of hearing threshold in infants and young children.

 Electronystagmography or ENG:

 Evaluation of vestibular or inner ear function in patients with dizziness or imbalance.

 Hearing aid fitting and service

-Saint Agnes Hospital of Baltimore offers a full range of amplification systems through our hearing air program, including conventional and digital hearing aids.
+Saint Agnes Hospital offers a full range of amplification systems through our hearing air program, including conventional and digital hearing aids.